 Buttermilk brine: Combining buttermilk with salt and seasonings creates a brine that tenderizes the meat, thanks to buttermilk's natural acidity.

-This brine brings together the brightness of citrus and the earthiness of fresh herbs, creating a delicious, flavorful turkey.
+This recipe brings together the brightness of citrus and the earthiness of fresh herbs.

 - Fresh citrus - Use a whole orange, lemon, and lime.
-Use all three of just one or any citrus fruit.
+The oils in the peels are just as important as the juice!

 - Aromatics.
 I used fresh rosemary and fresh thyme.